-Lake Buyonyi is located in Southwestern Uganda, 7 kilometres west of Kabale Town.
+Lake Bunyonyi is located in Southwestern Uganda, 7 kilometers west of Kabale Town.
 In the local Rukiga language, "Bunyonyi" loosely translates to "Place of many birds" or just "many birds".

-While this lava-dammed lake is small in size, it surrounds 29 islands and harbours around 200 bird species.
+While this lava-dammed lake is small in size, it surrounds 29 islands and harbors around 200 bird species.

 Lake Bunyonyi is believed to be the second deepest lake in Africa at around 900 meters deep, but some sources dispute this information.
-It is definitely the deepest in Uganda and is found almost 2000 metres above sea level.
+It is definitely the deepest in Uganda and is located almost 2000 meters above sea level.

 While visiting Lake Bunyonyi, you can enjoy the following activities.

 - Boat rides